-Golden Ring is a Russian gem, fantastic route, bucket list idea, lifetime experience, and if you travel to Russia, this would be your ultimate Russian holidays in 2015.
+Golden Ring Route is a Russian gem, fantastic route, bucket list idea, lifetime experience, and if you travel to Russia, this would be your ultimate Russian holidays in 2015.

 Here are fun facts about cities of Golden Ring Tour and some golden moments of our tours.

 Golden Ring of Russia